geshan/geshan.github.com/posts/2021-02-12-javascript-memoization.md

 Here compared to the above load test, the fastest response time we got was ~157ms and the slowest one (probably the first one) was 1.05 s.
 Overall we clearly see a cut of 50-75 milliseconds for each request from the previous test.
 Another advantage we have is that the database is getting hit just once for 1500 (30*50) requests in the span of just 30 seconds.

-Similarly, the logs from Zeet for this branch deployment is as follows:
+Similarly, the logs for this branch deployment is as follows:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/javascript-memoization/04logs-after-javascript-memoization.jpg" title="Server logs after Javascipt Memoization - DB hit only once" alt="Server logs after Javascipt Memoization - DB hit only once">